We may earn income from links in this post. Please read this Disclosure for details.

 Also keep a look out for papel picado (pierced paper banners created by cutting out decorative patterns of birds, flowers and geometric shapes) blowing in the breeze above the streets of Puerto Escondido.

 But you’ll see even more papel picado draped in shops and over food stalls around Day of the Dead.
+It’s most often made of plastic rather than paper as it once was.

 Other Día de Muertos elements to look for include the Exposición de Calaveras or display of giant calaveras on the Rinconada.